JiriKacirek/java-fastest-callhierarchy/README.md

 ### Quick start guide

-Use case: you want quickly write to console call hierarchy above some JAR.
+Use case: you want quickly write to console method call hierarchy above some method.
 Follow this steps:
 1. Download or Clone this repository
 2. Open project in IntelliJ IDEA (It's not nessesary but project is build and configured in this IDE)
 3. Look in /core/src/test/java/QuickStartGuideIT where is prepared example for testing JAR file.
 4. Modify this unit test to load your own JAR.
 Done.

+Donwside: it only works above jar you have to provide so it's not such comfortable as generating Find usages hierarchy in some IDE.
+But it's blazingly faster!
+Use it when your hierarchy is so large that it takes too long to generate it in an IDE.

 ### Project status
 - Method call hierarchy for the given method bytecode signature is working but it was not tested on more complerx JAR